 put this code anywhere in your text, and it will be converted into a Follow Me button when your web pages are viewed

 The third and final button you can add to your website is a Subscribe Me button which allows your website visitors to request a subscription for a periodic update of news - which of course you would need to write.
-Although this may sound a significantly more complex process than the options above, WebHealer have created a very simple to use version of an email newsletter that you can manage in exactly the way you already work on your website pages.
+Email newsletter systems are a specialist area and you will need to sign up with a 3rd party service to use this option.
+A very popular option is MailChimp.